bcmichael/RNMR-Docs/docs/command/full_command.md

 not provided RNMR will prompt for it with the current value as a default.
 The /BLK qualifier is used to set the number of block acquisition modes and is typically used to set the number of steps in hypercomplex acquisition of multidimensional spectra.
 The /TPPI qualifier is used to set the number of modes for TPPI acquisition.
+## NCHN
+Set number of channels

+Category: Acquisition

+Format: `NCHN` nchn

+Defaults: current

+Prerequisites: RNMRA only

 Description:
-Sets number of acquisition and pulse program modes to use, i.e. the length of the phase cycle.
+`NCHN` sets the number of channels to be used.
+If nchn is not provided RNMR will prompt for it with the current value as a default.
+Note that the number of channels is also set implicitly by the `CHN` command.
 ## NCON
 Set number of contour levels